Derek-Walton/Elanco-Task/README.md

 ## Summary

-This interview task consisted of pulling / displaying data from the (Countries Now API)[https://countriesnow.space/].
+This interview task consisted of pulling / displaying data from the [Countries Now API](https://countriesnow.space/).

 ## Scenario